ShrimpAndBits/gritcoin/README.md

 # Where do Gritcoin come from?

-Coins are created through a process called milling.
+Coins are created through a patent-pending process called Milling^tm.
 It's nature is as mysterious and strange as it is wonderful and erotic.

 # THE COB #